AdKats/AdKats/README.md

     </li>
     <li>
         <b>Orchestration and Server List Management.</b>
-        Server reserved slots, server spectator slots, autobalancer whitelising through MULTIBalancer, ping kick whitelists, and several others can all be automatically handled through the AdKats user list and orchestration commands.
+        Server reserved slots, spectator slots, autobalance whitelising through MULTIBalancer, ping kick whitelists, and several others can be automatically handled through the AdKats user list, role groups, and orchestration commands.
     </li>
     <li>
         <b>AdKats Ban Enforcer.</b>
-        AdKats can enforce bans across all of your servers, and can enforce on all metrics at the same time.
-System will automatically import bans from your servers and consolidate them, and can import existing bans from the BF3 Ban Manager plugin's tables.
+        AdKats can enforce bans across all of your servers and can enforce on all identity metrics at the same time.
+System will automatically import bans from your servers, consolidating them in one place, and can import existing bans from the BF3 Ban Manager plugin's tables.
 Full documentation below.
     </li>
     <li>
         <b>BF3/BF4 "Hacker-Checker" with Whitelist.</b>
-        BF3Stats and BF4Stats are internally used to pull player information, and can be enabled for automatic cheat/hack detection with a couple clicks.
-        Please read documentation before enabling.
+        Battlelog stats can be polled for players in the server, issuing automatic bans for damage mods, aimbots, magic bullet, and several others.
+The LIVE system can detect damage mods and magic bullet from a single round of play.
+DPS checks are enabled by default, with others available after a few clicks.
     </li>
     <li>
         <b>Automatic Updates.</b>
-        AdKats can automatically update itself when stable releases are made, all it requires is a Procon instance reboot to run updated versions.
-This can be disabled, but is recommended to keep enabled.
+        AdKats automatically updates itself when stable releases are made, only requiring a Procon instance reboot to run updated versions.
+This can be disabled if desired, but is required if running TEST versions.
     </li>
     <li>
         <b>Ping Enforcer.</b>
-        Automatic kick system based on ping, with moving average calculation, customizable messages, logged kicks, and manual ping options.
+        Automated kick system based on ping, with moving average calculation, modifiers based on time of day and server population, customizable messages, logged kicks, and manual ping options.
     </li>
     <li>
         <b>AFK Manager.</b>
-        Automatic kick system based on player AFK time, with manual kick command.
+        Automated kick system based on player AFK time, with manual kick command.
 Customizable durations, and option to ignore chat messages counting toward active time.
     </li>
     <li>
         <b>Internal SpamBot with Whitelist.</b>
         SpamBot with options for simultaneous say, yell, and tell.
-Customizable interval between each type of message, and ability to whitelist players/admins from seeing spam messages.
+Customizable intervals between each type of message, and ability to whitelist players/admins from seeing spambot messages.
     </li>
     <li>
         <b>Commander Manager.</b>
-        Commanders can cause team imbalance when the server is in low population.
-This manager allows control of commanders in those cases.
+        Commanders can cause team imbalance when servers are in low population.
+This manager can forbid commanders before a certain player count is active.
     </li>
     <li>
         <b>Cross-Server Player Messaging.</b>
-        Private conversations between players can operate not only within the same server, but will work between any online         server in the database, and even between BF3 and BF4.
+        Private conversations between players can operate not only within the same server, but will work between any online server in the database, and even between any AdKats supported game.
     </li>
     <li>
         <b>Admin Assistants.</b>
         When fully used this can turn your regular playerbase into a human autoadmin.
-Trusted players can fill the gaps normal autoadmins don't see, utilizing the report system, and keeping your server under control even when admins are offline.
+Trusted players fill the gaps normal autoadmins don't see by utilizing the report system and keeping your server under control even when normal admins are offline.
     </li>
     <li>
         <b>Email Notification System.</b>
-        Email addresses can be added to every user, and once enabled they will be sent emails for player reports and admin calls.
+        Email addresses can be added to every user, and once enabled they will receive emails for player reports and admin calls.
-        I am currently working on adding command parsing on reply to emails, and possibly text message command support in the future.
     </li>
     <li>
         <b>Fuzzy Player Name Completion.</b>
         Fully completes partial or misspelled player names.
 I've been consistently able to find almost any player only a few characters from their name.
+Can also fetch players who have left the server, are in another server of yours on the same database, or have been in your servers at any point in time.
     </li>
     <li>
         <b>Player Muting.</b>
         Players can be muted if necessary, giving warnings and kicks if they talk.
-Automatic mute for language can be orchestrated using Insane limits.
+Automatic mute in specific cases like lanuage can be orchestrated by other plugins like Insane limits.
     </li>
     <li>
         <b>Player Joining.</b>